IT Services

 The PowerMan system also reawakens clustered computers at set times (currently 5am) in order to perform scheduled tasks such as updates.
 Once updates are completed, the computers are returned to sleep/hibernation if not in use.

-The lecture theatre and seminar room PCs have different settings.
+The lecture theatre and seminar room PCs have slightly different settings.
 After 120 minutes of inactivity the computer is logged off but the monitor does not go into Standby during that period.
 After 15 minutes showing the 'login' screen the computer enters sleep/hibernation, according to its built-in capability.

 Other PCs managed by ITS also have power saving built into their configuration.
 They are set so that a screen saver cuts in after 12-15 minutes (but without power saving), and 5-8 minutes later the monitor switches down into standby (providing a significant power saving).